She says, “Now don’t get pist,

 The art of the letter is nearly lost.
 This is a skill I am cultivating.
 This site is inspired by the Lazlo Letters and by sitting through countless Business Communication classes.

 When I first started this project I was unsure which address I would be sending the letters to.
 I mean do you send it to the marketing department, advertising, corporate headquarters, or where?
-This problem was quickly solved once I learned it’s hard to find any address for most of these companies or individuals.
+This problem was quickly solved once I learned it’s hard to find any address for most companies or individuals.
 They would prefer you contact them through email or a web form.
 Finding a physical address, in some cases, has been quite the challenge.

 Someone suggested that these letters will get me put on a “watch list,” and again, the overly kind girlfriend said they won’t bother doing that, they’ll “just come for you in the night!”
 Another friend thought no one would bother writing back (he was wrong).
 I’ve been doing this for a while now.
 It’s a growing game.